BARBARA C. JACOBS

 Ms. Jacobs received an A.B. in Economics from the University of California at Berkeley, a J.D. from the University of San Francisco, and an L.L.M. in Securities Regulation from Georgetown Law Center.
-From 2001-2004, Ms. Jacobs was an adjunct professor in the L.L.M. program at Georgetown where she co-taught “Disclosure Under the Federal Securities Laws."
+From 2001-2004, Ms. Jacobs was an adjunct professor in the L.L.M. program at Georgetown where she co-taught “Disclosure Under the Federal Securities Laws.”
+In 2013, she was a co-recipient of the Chairman’s Excellence Award for her work on the Division of Corporation Finance Review Programs Developments Team.
 In 2012, she was awarded the Byron D. Woodside Award and the Diversity and Inclusion Award.
 In 2011, she was a co-recipient of the Equal Employment Award.